 TLS Client Authentication, in its current form, cannot be used to authenticate users on the web.
 Reasons range from privacy issues to usability issues to practical problems with the way large datacenters tend to be set up.

-Instead, we propose to use Origin-Bound Certificates to authenticate TLS clients and to channel-bind HTTP cookies to TLS channels.
+Instead, we propose to use Token Binding to authenticate TLS clients and to channel-bind HTTP cookies to TLS channels.